 VA-savvy agents can help borrowers avoid properties that might prove problematic for the VA appraisal.
 They also help veterans craft contracts that maximize the VA loan program’s financial benefits.

-A Veterans United loan specialist will look to connect you with a real estate agent through Veterans United Realty, a national network of more than 5,000 agents who know VA loans and work routinely with military homebuyers.
+A Veterans United loan specialist will look to connect you with a real estate agent through Veterans United Realty, a member of the Veterans United family of companies, with a national network of more than 5,000 agents who know VA loans and work routinely with military homebuyers.

 Click here to learn more about your VA Home Loan Benefit.

 Veterans United Home Loans, NMLS # 1907, 1400 Veterans United Drive, Columbia, MO 65203, nmlsconsumeraccess.org Equal Housing Opportunity, not endorsed by the VA or any gov’t entity.